Ukraine's drone empire ran on Chinese parts. Beijing tightened the screws. Kyiv had two years to fix it.

 The Ukrainian Strategic Industries Ministry, working with the Defence Forces' procurement office and with the Brave1 innovation incubator, launched a coordinated industrial response in January 2025.
 The response was structured around what the ministry called the "five critical component categories": motors, ESCs, flight controllers, batteries, and frames.
 Each category was assigned to a small group of Ukrainian producers, with the ministry providing capital, equipment access (often through European tooling-import lines), and guaranteed offtake.[2][8]

 By the close of 2025, the share of Chinese parts in the average Ukrainian-produced FPV drone had fallen from approximately 89 percent to approximately 38 percent.
 The single largest Ukrainian motor producer, MotorG, was approaching 100,000 motors per month by late 2025, an output sufficient to displace the bulk of Chinese-sourced motors in the Ukrainian production base.[2][8]
 F-Drones, which began its operations in 2023 with an entirely Chinese supply chain, was by 2025 manufacturing flight controllers, electronic speed controllers, radio modems, and video transmission systems domestically.
-The carbon-fibre frame production — long regarded as the most plausibly localised component because the underlying carbon fibre can be sourced from European mills — had reached substantially full local production by the close of 2025.[2][1]
+Carbon-fibre frame production, long regarded as the most plausibly localised component because the underlying carbon fibre can be sourced from European mills, had reached substantially full local production by the close of 2025.[2]

 The most difficult category has been lithium-ion battery cells.
 China's dominance of high-end lithium-cobalt cathode production and of the broader battery-precursor supply chain makes the cell-level localisation effort genuinely hard.
-Ukrainian-produced battery packs in 2025 typically integrated locally-sourced battery management systems and casings around Chinese-imported or European-sourced cells; the cell-level production capacity remained marginal.[1]
-The DroneXL "China-free drone milestone" reporting in March 2026 represented a specific, small-batch demonstration that a fully China-free Ukrainian FPV drone was technically possible — but the same report cautioned that mass production at that standard remained years away.[1]
+Ukrainian-produced battery packs in 2025 typically integrated locally-sourced battery management systems and casings around Chinese-imported or European-sourced cells, while cell-level production capacity remained marginal.
+The DroneXL "China-free drone milestone" reporting in March 2026 described a specific, small-batch demonstration that a fully China-free Ukrainian FPV drone was technically possible, but the same report cautioned that mass production at that standard remained years away.[1]

 What the localisation has and has not achieved

 The localisation has not achieved full independence.
-The 38 percent residual Chinese component share is real and operationally consequential — particularly for batteries, where the alternative supply chains (Korean, Japanese, U.S.) cannot fully substitute for Chinese cells at the price points that Ukrainian mass production requires.
-The CSIS analysis estimates that a full Chinese supply cut-off would still, in 2026, cost Ukraine approximately 20-30 percent of its monthly drone production capacity — a serious but not catastrophic reduction.[6]
+The 38 percent residual Chinese component share is real and operationally consequential, particularly for batteries, where the alternative supply chains (Korean, Japanese, U.S.) cannot fully substitute for Chinese cells at the price points that Ukrainian mass production requires.
+The CSIS analysis documents the texture of the residual dependence rather than a single capacity number: with the December 2024 controls in force, component prices have tripled and Ukrainian output has fallen well below its potential, leaving the highest-value categories exposed to any further tightening.[6]

 What this implies for the war and beyond